 My Ultimate Guide to Building a Natural Medicine Cabinet

 Discover Herbal and Natural Therapies For Diabetes After The SHTF When The Pharmacies Won’t Be An Option

 Know The Three Necessities

 If you can find reliable sources for food, water, and shelter, then it’s safe to say you’ll be ahead of the vast majority of survivors.
 Finding these three essentials in a survival situation is always difficult, but thankfully an urban setting is fairly abundant in all three.

 Hopefully, you could bring a few bottles.
 Searching storefronts and homes may be dangerous, but they often have some source of water.
-Ideally, packaged water is the best because of its clean.
+Ideally, packaged water is the best because it’s clean.
 However, you need to be able to improvise.

-Water from open sources, such as spigots, faucets or even rivers could be used but it’s imperative you know the water is safe.
+Water from open sources, such as spigots, faucets, or even rivers could be useful but it’s imperative you know the water is safe.
 For example, they could be contaminated with asbestos dust if a building has been destroyed nearby.